Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 Transitioning into Digital

-Annie is back with her students sharing about how shooting in film and working in darkrooms gave her the perspective of lighting and composition that helped her in the new age of digital photography.
+Annie is back with her students, sharing how shooting in film and working in darkrooms gave her the perspective of lighting and composition that helped her in the new age of digital photography.

 Using Digital Tools to Enhance Traditional Photography